drivera123/LDRS500/so-what-now-what.md

 **By the end of this unit students will be able to answer**

 What does the research say about how human behavior differs for men and women?

 What are the obstacles encountered by women leaders?

+How can leaders level the playing field so that both women and men can have equal opportunities to make meaningful contributions in leadership?

 Learning Activities